usnistgov/metaschema/website/content/tutorials/2-constraints/_index.md

 ## Conclusion

 In this tutorial, we examined an example of a real-world information model in a domain and how we would model it with a community of stakeholders.
 We incrementally improved a Metaschema module to add more precision to values for field and flag elements with the use of constraints.
+We know how to do so with a collection of values with an `<allowed-values/>` enumeration and restrict the set of values with the `allow-other="no"` attribute.